Transitive reduction: Computing the reduction in sparse graphs

 When measured both in terms of the number n of vertices and the number m of edges in a directed acyclic graph, transitive reductions can also be found in time O(nm), a bound that may be faster than the matrix multiplication methods for sparse graphs.
 To do so, apply a linear time longest path algorithm in the given directed acyclic graph, for each possible choice of starting vertex.
 From the computed longest paths, keep only those of length one (single edge); in other words, keep those edges (u,v) for which there exists no other path from u to v.
 This O(nm) time bound matches the complexity of constructing transitive closures by using depth-first search or breadth first search to find the vertices reachable from every choice of starting vertex, so again with these assumptions transitive closures and transitive reductions can be found in the same amount of time.

+Output-sensitive

+For a graph with n vertices, m edges, and r edges in the transitive reduction, it is possible to find the transitive reduction using an output-sensitive algorithm in an amount of time that depends on r in place of m.
+The algorithm is: